galaktor/raph.es/content/about.md

 ...because they are much more interesting than their frequent counterparts.

 ## What happened to your old Blogger blog?
+I didn't like Blogger for a number or reasons, and snapped into using Twitter almost overnight.
+Now I control over my content back and prefer static website generation combined with free web hosting.
+Read more [here](/blog/2000/01/todo/).

+MOVE
 For a while, I blogged fairly frequently, which for me means once or twice a month.
 I even had a few minutes in the sun when the odd post hit Hacker News.
 That all stopped the moment I discovered Twitter.

 Twitter gave me a convenient tool to rant, dump my thoughts in bite-size chunks and perpetuate cool things I found on the interwebs.
 The simplicity of use compared to writing and re-writing a blog entry for days just kept me from blogging at all.